cpilson/CoderCamps-real_world_react/README.md

 - Also added an `unLoad` function to the local `Profile` component, which hooks the `profile` reducer and clears `state.profile`.
 - Burned about 45 minutes trying to figure out _why_ `profile` wasn't coming through the store, even though I was quite sure I had hooked it up properly. ...
 Then I looked at `store.js` and realized I'd never put the `profile` reducer into the global `combineReducers` call.
 Oopsies.
 - Cosmetic fix of the header/banner.
 Because, gross.

+# feature-Meow_View
+- `Meow Mode` introduced!
+- Good luck.
+- If you want to see this working right meow, head to `Settings` and toggle `meowMode`.

 <!--